Is the rush for the latest office tech being overtaken by the need to make sure your tech mindset is right before you start buying?

 For example, weighing up the right Business Intelligence (BI) system for your business can become quite stressful.
 Taking advantage of comparison tables, company demos/trials and involving people across your company will increase buy-in and boost adoption.

-Whichever path you choose to take your business, ‘new’ technology will be guiding you.
-From the technological Jurassic era of ERP’s to BI and now a new landscape of artificial intelligence, machine learning and the internet of things – technology is evolving to serve us in our workplaces.
+Whichever path you choose to take your business, new technology will be guiding you.
+From ERPs, that can feel Jurassic in the rapid evolution of tech, to BI and the evolving landscape of artificial intelligence, machine learning, and the internet of things (IoT) – technology is evolving to serve us in our workplaces.
 The virtual sky is the limit to your ambitions.